 Preoperative Breast Magnetic Resonance Imaging

-Patients diagnosed with breast cancer for which additional information on disease location or extent obtained prior to surgery may influence staging, treatment, or prognosis.
-Individuals at high risk of breast cancer who have already had MRI as part of screening are not included in the current review.
+Patients diagnosed with breast cancer of any stage for which additional information on disease location or extent in the breast obtained prior to surgery may influence staging, treatment, or prognosis.
+The guideline does not address patients diagnosed with breast cancer but without an identified cancerous lesion in the breast (occult breast cancer).

 Intended Guideline Users:

-In patients with newly diagnosed breast cancer, does additional information on extent of disease obtained by use of preoperative breast MRI after mammography and/or ultrasound (a) change the type or extent of surgery (breast conserving surgery [BCS], unilateral or bilateral mastectomy), type or extent of radiation therapy, or use of adjuvant therapy; (b) improve patient outcomes such as recurrence, disease- or event-free survival (DRD, EFS), distant metastasis-free survival (DMFS), overall survival (OS), rates of re-excision or re-operation, or quality of life?
+In patients with newly diagnosed breast cancer, does additional information on extent of disease obtained by use of preoperative breast MRI after mammography and/or ultrasound (a) change the type or extent of surgery (breast-conserving surgery, unilateral or bilateral mastectomy), type or extent of radiation therapy, or use of adjuvant therapy; or (b) improve patient outcomes such as recurrence, disease-free or event-free survival, distant metastasis-free survival, overall survival, rates of re-excision or re-operation, or quality of life?